 What do you mean?

-We are developing a communication technology describing fakes and facts, placing them on the map and using gamification to deliver facts where fakes had been shared.
+We are developing a communication technology describing fakes and facts, and using gamification to deliver facts where fakes had been shared.

 Do you check facts?

 No, facts are checked and debunked by independent fact-checking projects.

 Yes.
 We do not gather user information we do not need.
 We also conduct independent security audit of every our product.
 FakesRadar Chrome plugin was audited by the Radically Open Security.

 We have released our first instrument - FakesRadar Chrome extension.

 Our idea was successfully tested, we got a long list of what can be improved.
 The most important is that it is liked by users even in this early stage.
 We keep learning and improving our tools

 Data, which can be checked independently.
 Debunked fakes.

 No. There is an element of gamification.
 However, this is real data.

 Do you mean your service can make no mistake?